What’s the lowdown?

 - Allergic reaction – for example, latex.

 - Psoriasis⁴ – unlikely to affect the vaginal area alone, psoriasis will most probably be found on other areas of the body if found in the genital area.
-A dermatologist can advise on the best form of treatment, with many options available.
+Your GP or dermatologist can advise on the best form of treatment, with many options available.

 - Vaginal dryness – a possible side effect of hormonal contraception and the menopause, with symptoms of uncomfortable sex, and pain or itching around the vagina.

 - Atrophic vaginitis also known as genitourinary syndrome of menopause (GSM) – commonly experienced during and post-menopause as a result of a drop in oestrogen levels, the mucous membrane inside the vagina becomes thinner and drier, resulting in burning, itching and/or vaginal dryness

 Can birth control cause vaginal itching and burning?